gabrielcmerlin/cgScene/README.md

 - main.py: The hub used to connect all the other files.
 - config_screen.py: Contains functions that are used to configure the screen that is used to show the drawings.
-- geometric_transf.py: Returns all kind of geometric transformations (translation, rotation and scale) in the appropriate numpy shape.
+- geometric_transf.py: Returns all kind of geometric transformations matrixes (translation, rotation and scale) in the appropriate numpy shape.
 - keyboard.py: Handles the user interaction through keyboard.
 - shapes.py: Recycled code from our professor (Jean Roberto Ponciano) used to create more complex shapes, such as spheres and cylinders.
 - vertexes.py: Creates in CPU all the needed vertexes of our objects.